 As your compliance demands expand and become more complex, it’s hard to prioritize where to invest resources to respond to growing requirements.
 A better information security program moves on from “check-the-box compliance” to thinking more about risk and business context.
 That includes how compliance activities impact the broader organization and its strategic direction and goals.
 This whitepaper provides a roadmap on how to use your compliance program as a foundation for risk management.

 As per Gartner, “there is no such thing as ‘perfect’ security.
 Businesses must constantly balance cybersecurity risks and investments against business value and outcomes.
 The goal should be to build a sustainable program that balances the needs to protect with the needs to run the business.”
 2

 To do this, organizations need to adopt a different approach, one that starts with the business priorities and outcomes they want to achieve.
-The Reciprocity ROAR Platform provides a unified, real-time view of risk and compliance-framed around your business priorities-giving you the contextual insight needed to easily and clearly communicate with key stakeholders to make smart, strategic decisions that will protect your enterprise, systems and data, and earn the trust of your customers, partners and employees.
+ZenGRC provides a unified, real-time view of risk and compliance-framed around your business priorities-giving you the contextual insight needed to easily and clearly communicate with key stakeholders to make smart, strategic decisions that will protect your enterprise, systems and data, and earn the trust of your customers, partners and employees.

 - 1 Gartner, Optimize Risk, Value and Cost in Cybersecurity and Technology Risk, Paul Proctor, Refreshed 2 August 2021

 - 2 Gartner, Use Value and Cost to Treat Cybersecurity as a Business Decision, Paul Proctor, Srinath Sampath, et al., Published 30 March 2022